tonykuttai/Parallel-Sparse-Multiplication/README.md

 			x11 : X coordinate of non Zero position in Matrix A ( at (x = 1) )
 			y11 : Y coordinate of Non zero position in Matrix B ( at (y = 1) )
-			w11 : Weight at corrsponding posiiton of Matrix A
+			w11 : Weight at corresponding posiiton of Matrix A

 Input Format: